 Not everyone knows how to set up a home studio.
 If you’re mostly dealing with software-based recording, then there isn’t anything terribly challenging about setup.
 That’s a bit of a different story when you’re dealing with hardware-based recording.

-You have to know what cables go where.
-You have to know what the faders and knobs do on the mixing board.
-You have to figure out your signal chain.
+You must know what cables go where.
+You must know what the faders and knobs do on the mixing board.
+You must figure out your signal chain.
+There is so much to be aware of.

 Software is Complex

-Learning software can be a challenge; especially for beginners.
-DAWs certainly are powerful, but in terms of complexity, many of them are not that far off from a program like Adobe Photoshop.
+Learning software can be a challenge – especially for beginners.
+Digital Audio Workstations (DAWs) certainly are powerful, but in terms of complexity, many of them are not that far off from a program like Adobe Photoshop.
+Unless you’re a graphic designer, you probably don’t have much experience with Photoshop and would freeze up the moment you opened the application.

-Anybody with enough determination can become proficient at using DAWs, plugins and other software tools, but not everyone has the time or the patience.
+Anybody with enough determination can become proficient at using DAWs, plugins and other software tools, but not everyone has the time or the patience to dedicate to it.

-A seasoned studio engineer will probably feel at home within a DAW environment, and will even comment how easy it is to do.
-However, it can be intimidating for many others.
+A seasoned studio engineer will probably feel at home within a DAW environment, and will even comment how easy it is to use.
+It can be intimidating for many others, however, especially those who aren’t tech savvy.
 Unless recording software becomes even more intuitive, automated, or both, quality engineers will continue to be in demand.

 Good Sound Requires Good Ears